Expressions

 Example:

-In this example we have a filter box p0 containing associations of the definition Person with the attribute age.
+In this example we have a filter box p0 containing instances of the definition Person with the attribute age.
 We want to see the sum of all the selected age attributes values in a calculation box, so we add the below expression.
 Here p0 is the collection of items input and "Age" is our string attribute:

 $SUM({p0}, "Age")